Torque wrenches are crucial if you need to tighten lug nuts.

-Measure from the centre of the handle grip to the centre of the axis of rotation when measuring the length of your wrench.
+Measure from the center of the handle grip to the center of the axis of rotation when measuring the length of your wrench.
 Torque extenders are quite simple to make.
 This is an example of how a friend of mine made his own torque extender by pulling a piece of pipe through a hole in it.

 An end of the pipe was welded with a good-sized nut, and the other end was drilled with a hole.

 Whenever he is using the socket, he attaches it to the nut welded onto it.
 The socket is attached to a torque wrench.